airbytehq/airbyte/docs/integrations/sources/amazon-seller-partner.md

 :::caution

-Known blocking issue with this connector tracked here: https://github.com/airbytehq/airbyte/issues/14734
+Authenticating this Alpha connector is currently blocked.
+This is a known issue being traacked here: https://github.com/airbytehq/airbyte/issues/14734

 :::